Flevy Management Insights Case Study

 Organizational Excellence is not a one-time accomplishment.
 Establishing processes for continuous improvement, feedback, and evolution is vital.
 A firm embracing continuous improvement can expect approximately 12 to 22 percent productivity increments according to a report by McKinsey.

-To improve the effectiveness of implementation, we can leverage best practice documents in Organizational Excellence.
-These resources below were developed by management consulting firms and Organizational Excellence subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Organizational Excellence templates below that were developed by management consulting firms and Organizational Excellence subject matter experts.

 Identifying Inefficiencies in Current Processes